Diseases & Conditions

 Early detection is important and parents can help.
-Look at your child's back with a bathing suit on.
-If you see one shoulder appearing higher than the other, or one side of the ribcage sticking out more than the other side, call your pediatrician to be evaluated.
+Look at your child's back when he or she is wearing a bathing suit.
+If one shoulder appears higher than the other, or one side of the ribcage sticks out more than the other side, call your pediatrician for an evaluation.

-When should the child of scoliotic parents be examined?
+When should the child of parents with scoliosis be examined?

-Children of scoliotic parents should be checked at their yearly physical examinations, especially during their growth spurts (10 to 15 years old).
+Children of parents with scoliosis should be checked at their yearly physical examinations, especially during their growth spurts (10 to 15 years old).

 Why didn't we notice it sooner?

 In many cases, curves do not appear until the early teenage years.
 Small curves often go unnoticed until a child hits a growth spurt during puberty.
 Because scoliosis is not usually painful, children and their parents may not discover it until there are more obvious signs.